We ordered the block

 Sincerely, Tim, Tama and

-Over twenty years I made this wagon with doweled joinery on the corners like the picture above.
-But in the past few years I have used dovetail joinery like the detail picture below.
+Over my first twenty years as a toymaker I made this wagon with doweled joinery on the corners like the picture above.
+But in the more recent twenty plus years I have used dovetail joinery like the detail picture below.
 I like the look and more importantly the strength.

 Click to see a movie of Lucy walking with her wagon.